hari/hari/README.md

-Dread it.
-Run from it.
-Destination still arrives the same.
+Dread it, run from it, destiny arrives all the same.